ck-zhang/px/docs/pythonstress-plan.md

 # px pythonstress set

+Global goal for all pythonstress repos:

+- Treat each target repo purely as a px-managed project (px owns `pyproject.toml`/`px.lock`/`.px`), not as a px tool integration.
+- The success criteria per repo are: “can we drive its normal dev / test workflow smoothly via px?” — i.e. `px sync`, `px status`, `px run`/`px test` (and any repo-specific scripts) behave as expected.
+- We do **not** require the repo’s own CLI to be available as a px tool; pythonstress is about exercising px on real-world projects, not extending px’s command surface.

 Repos to exercise with px under `/home/toxictoast/test/pythonstress`, grouped and ordered:

 ## Core packaging / build tools